s0md3v/ote/README.md

 `ote init`

-It will generate a random 20 character email and save it for subsquent usage like the previous option.
+It will generate a random 20 character email and save it for subsequent usage like the previous option.